-If you or your parents have had a reduction in income from 2020 to 2022 and you think you may need additional financial aid, complete the 2022-2023 FAFSA.
-After you have been awarded financial aid, contact an OFA representative to discuss options.
+If your family experienced a reduction in income from 2021-2023 and you think you may need additional financial aid, complete the 2023-2024 FAFSA.
+After you have your financial aid offer, contact OFA to discuss options.
+You can find out more information on Unique Circumstances at financialaid.colostate.edu/unique-circumstances